odoo/odoo/doc/howtos/rdtraining/guidelines_pr.rst

     $ git branch master training/master
     $ git checkout master #Two new files will be downloaded README.md and .gitignore

-Note that if your work in an already :ref:`Git and GitHub configured folder <howto/rdtraining/setup/development_repository>` the previous steps are not needed, this is the case when you will work in 'odoo' or 'enterprise' folders.
+Note that if your work is already in a :ref:`Git and GitHub configured folder <howto/rdtraining/setup/development_repository>` the previous steps are not needed.
+This is going to be the case when you will start working in the 'odoo' or 'enterprise' folders.

 Branch, Commit & Push
 ---------------------

-Before creating the PR, a new working branch will be created and used to commit the code.
+Before creating the PR, a new working branch has to be created and used to commit the code.
 Afterwards the branch will be pushed to the development repository.

 Create your working branch: